hgcat-360/PotPlayer-Extension_yt-dlp/README.md

 With this yt-dlp extension, when opening a URL, PotPlayer temporarily runs yt-dlp.exe to obtain a playable link.

 The supported websites and services are largely the same as those supported by yt-dlp.exe, with some exceptions.
-As a general rule, yt-dlp **does not support** commercial services for paid members, DRM-protected content, or obvious pirate sites.
+As a general rule, yt-dlp does not support sites that are obviously pirated, and it also cannot be expected to handle paid content (usually protected with DRM).

 For YouTube, PotPlayer can generally play YouTube videos without this extension, but it can be useful when YouTube restricts access from external applications.